skspade/workmux/README.md

   checks for `main`/`master`)
 - `worktree_dir`: Custom directory for worktrees (absolute or relative to repo root)
-- `window_prefix`: Prefix for tmux window names (default: `wm-`)
+- `window_prefix`: Prefix for zellij tab names (default: `wm-`)
-- `panes`: Array of pane configurations
+- `panes`: Array of pane configurations (note: zellij only uses first pane)
-  - `command`: Optional command to run when the pane is created.
-Use this for long-running setup like dependency installs so output is visible in tmux.
-If omitted, the pane starts with your default shell.
+  - `command`: Optional command to run when the tab is created.
 Use `<agent>` to use the configured agent.
+If omitted, the tab starts with your default shell.
   - `focus`: Whether this pane should receive focus (default: false)
-  - `split`: How to split from previous pane (`horizontal` or `vertical`)
-  - `size`: Optional absolute size in lines (for vertical splits) or cells (for horizontal splits).
-Mutually exclusive with `percentage`.
-If neither is specified, tmux splits 50/50.
-  - `percentage`: Optional size as a percentage (1-100) of the available space.
-    Mutually exclusive with `size`.
-If neither is specified, tmux splits 50/50.
-- `post_create`: Commands to run after worktree creation but before the tmux window opens.
-These block window creation, so keep them short (e.g., copying config files).
+- `post_create`: Commands to run after worktree creation but before the zellij tab opens.
+These block tab creation, so keep them short (e.g., copying config files).
 - `files`: File operations to perform on worktree creation
   - `copy`: List of glob patterns for files/directories to copy